 A 41 year old Texan in the United States who was visiting a Theme Park, was caught on video sliding off the side of a large waterslide as he rounded a bend in the ride, and falling to the rocky cliffs below, breaking his arm, leg and multiple ribs.

 He was indeed lucky to be alive.
 The video went viral and became internationally newsworthy, because the video encapsulated the very thing we all fear most when entering any ride at an amusement park.

 View a video of the waterslide accident, where the injured man told reporters it was his own fault as he was really "just too dang old" to be going on rides at theme parks in any event.

 Man at US theme park too big for ride and suffers injury

-The reason why the man fell from the ride was because he was simply just too big for it.
-So, does he have a personal injury claim against the theme park for the injuries he sustained?
-The answer is, most likely, yes.
+The reason why the man fell from the ride was because he was simply just too big for it, so yes, most likely he does he have a personal injury claim against the theme park for the injuries he sustained

 Theme park operators have a high duty of care to park entrants, as well as contractual duties